04 Feb What to do in Agnes Water & 1770

 Alternate markets – Wrong weekend for the rotary markets?
 On alternate Sundays you will find a fresh produce stall at the 1770 Marina and some crafty markets at Captain Cook Holiday Village.

-Holiday markets – During the school holidays twilight markets will be popping up at Tom Jeffery Park, as well as a food festival in January.
+Holiday markets – During the school holidays twilight markets will be popping up at Tom Jeffery Park.

 Get away from the crowds